 About Tilden Technologies, LLC

-The Company, Tilden Technologies, LLC is run by a father and son team, Larry and Tom Young.
-Tom comes from a traditional mechanical engineering background at a name brand university, but Larry's educational background is nontraditional for a cam designer (see Vita below).
+Tilden Technologies, LLC is the father and son operation of Larry and Tom Young.
+We are "car guys" and engineers with an interest in camshaft design, valve train dynamics, and numerical methods (well, at least Larry).
+Tom comes from a traditional mechanical engineering background at a name brand university, but Larry's educational background is nontraditional for a cam designer.
 Our automotive interests are also nontraditional.
 For both of us, our first automotive exposure was to the Model T Ford that belonged to Larry's father (Tom's grandfather).
 Of course, the Model T wasn't fast enough in our youths, so Larry branched off into British sports cars and Tom into turbocharged Saabs.
 We're interested in old Fords, British Cars (especially Triumphs) and Saabs.
 We've never owned a small block V8.

 Our interest in cams and camshaft design goes back to 2000.
 Larry was part of The Cam Project, an effort by enthusiasts to make new camshafts for the Model T Ford.
 Larry was assigned the task of designing the lobes for the new camshafts.
-After a crash course in cam design using the book Valve Gear Design by M.C.
-Turkish and help from other project members, we developed three new grinds.
-These new cams are precision machined from billet by Specialty Motor Cams.
-When we started the Cam Project many said that very few enthusiasts would be willing to pay $350 for a new camshaft, when regrinds were available for less than $100.
-No one would have believed that since 2001, production of the new cams has averaged about 100 per year.
-That gives a total of almost 1000 new camshafts.
-You will find complete technical information, dyno results, testimonials, etc. at The Cam Project website.
+After a crash course in cam design and help from other project members, we developed three new grinds.
+These have been very successful and since 2001 roughly 1,000 of these new Model T cams have been manufactured by Specialty Motor Cams.
+Since the three original cams, we have been involved with the development of four other Model T cams, two for the Montana 500, one improved touring cam and one for OHV heads, Frontenac, Rajo or Roof.
+We have also developed a couple of cams for the flathead Ford V8 engine.

 Vita Larry Young

 Larry received a B.S.Ch.E from Texas Tech in 1970.
 An M.S.Ch.E in 1972 and Ph.D. in Chemical Engineering in 1974 both from U. of Washington.
 He spent 1975 thru 1983 in the Research Department at Amoco Production Co. working in petroleum reservoir simulation and enhanced oil recovery.
 In 1984 he founded Reservoir Simulation Research Corp. with a principal business of development and licensing of reservoir simulation software.
-That company was sold in 1996 to Smedvig Technologies, a Norwegian company.
-Larry retired from full time work in 1998 in order to devote more time to his car hobby.
-Having spent more than 30 years developing engineering software with numerical solutions of differential equations, cams and camshaft design was an easy transition.
-Valve train dynamics has become a special interest, since it once again involves the numerical solution of differential equations.
+After selling the company in 1996 and a brief period with the successor company, he retired from full time work.

 Vita Tom Young

 Tom received a B.S.M.E. from Rochester Institute of Technology in 2004.
-Since then he has worked in mobile computing with Touchstar Solutions, design of weight training equipment with Nautilus and currently with solar energy systems with DPW Solar.
+Since then he has worked in mobile computing with Touchstar Solutions, design of weight training equipment with Nautilus and currently with solar energy systems first with DPW Sola and now with Unirac.